Study of the $B^0 \to \Lambda_c^+ \bar{\Lambda}_c^- K_S^0$ decay: Signal yield determination

 \section{Signal yield determination}

 The yields of signal and background contributions are determined via three-dimensional (3D) extended unbinned maximum-likelihood fits to the invariant masses of the reconstructed $\Bz$ and $\myLc$ candidates.
-For each invariant-mass distribution, the signal mass shape is modeled by a double-sided Crystal Ball function~\cite{Skwarnicki:1986xj}, and the combinatorial background by a first-order polynomial function.
+For each invariant-mass distribution in $M(\Lc\Lcbar K)$, $M(\proton \Km \pip)$ and $M(\antiproton \Kp \pim)$, the signal mass shape (labeled as $S$) is modeled by a double-sided Crystal Ball function~\cite{Skwarnicki:1986xj}, and the combinatorial background shape (labeled as $B$) is parameterised by a first-order polynomial function.
 A 3D fit is performed for both the signal and the control samples.
 The fit model is constructed as a sum of multiple terms, each of which is a direct product of one-dimensional functions representing each of the three mass distributions.
 Therefore, the function describing the signal is defined as $S_{\Bz}S_{\Lc}S_{\Lcbar}$ while the background candidates can be divided into seven different categories: \begin{itemize} \item Categories 1-3 (Backgrounds containing genuine $\Bz$ decays): $S_{\Bz}B_{\Lc}S_{\Lcbar}$, $S_{\Bz}S_{\Lc}B_{\Lcbar}$, $S_{\Bz}B_{\Lc}B_{\Lcbar}$; \item Categories 4-6 (Non-$\Bz$ decays containing true $\myLc$ decays): $B_{\Bz}S_{\Lc}S_{\Lcbar}$, $B_{\Bz}B_{\Lc}S_{\Lcbar}$, $B_{\Bz}S_{\Lc}B_{\Lcbar}$; \item Category 7 (Pure combinatorial background): $B_{\Bz}B_{\Lc}B_{\Lcbar}$. \end{itemize}

 It is found that the backgrounds in categories 1-4 are negligible for the signal mode, while this is not the case for categories 5-7.
 All the tail parameters of the Crystal Ball functions are fixed to the values obtained from simulation and shared between the \Lc and \Lcbar baryons.
 A similar fit strategy is used for the control mode.
 Separate fits are performed for LL and DD categories.
 The invariant-mass distributions of the selected \Bz and $\myLc$ candidates after applying all the aforementioned selection requirements are shown in Fig.~\ref{fig:LcLcKs_combined_DDLL_LcLcK}.
 The signal yields are determined to be $148\pm 14$ and $62\pm 9$ for DD and LL modes, respectively.
 The yields in the DD and LL modes are consistent with each other accounting for differences in efficiencies.
 The yield of the \decay{\Bp}{\Lc \Lcbar \Kp} decay is~$1335\pm 43$.